pingwin98/blog/_posts/2020-07-21-Arduino-R-2R-DAC-sinewave-generator.md

 ---
-title: 2-2R DAC sinewave generator with Arduino
+title: 2-2R DAC with Arduino
 author: Karol
 layout: post
+icon: fa-microchip
+tags: Arduino programming DAC electronics
-hide: true
+hide: false
 ---

 <div style="text-align: justify"> R - 2R is one of the simpliest way to perform digital to analog conversion.
 In combination with Arduino,